paulo-raca/MO810/Diary.md

 Afterwards, I'm lining up X days in a row to create a feature vector that can be consumed by a neural network (The X-1 days are the input, and the last entry is the expected output)

+I still have no idea how to handle Volume, since it varies a lot between companies.
+It could probably be normalized by the total number of shares in the company?
+Anyway, we'll ignore it for now.